tick143/fmnist_base/README.md

 alt-back-viz --port 8000
 ```

 This spins up a FastAPI server with a spiking network trained on a balanced synthetic dataset (`y = 1` when `sum(x) > 1.0`).
 Inputs are sampled from a widened range (default `[-1.5, 2.5]`) with injected noise so the early synapses stay lively.
-The learning rule is now “neurotransmitter redistribution”: after every batch we release a reward-dependent pool of transmitter, push it through co-activity/efficiency signals, and redistribute each neuron’s incoming mass without gradients.
+The default learning rule is “neurotransmitter redistribution”: after every batch we release a reward-dependent pool of transmitter, push it through co-activity/efficiency signals, and redistribute each neuron’s incoming mass without gradients.
 Persistent affinities, column competition, and sign-consistency keep pathways from collapsing.
+Flip the rule selector to “Concentration Gradient” to watch the energy-minimising mechanism push/suppress synapses instead—when active, that panel swaps in the concentration controls (push/suppress rates, energy slope/momentum, loss tolerance, direction mode, clamp).
+If the spiking dynamics don’t match your experiment, switch the Model selector to the dense feedforward variant and rerun the same task with sigmoid-activated units.
 You can tweak the dataset params (`feature_min`, `feature_max`, `noise_std`, `threshold`), reshape the hidden stack (`hidden_layers` accepts an arbitrary comma-separated list), or adjust the redistribution knobs (release rate, reward gain, decay, affinity/sign strengths, column competition, mass budget, noise) from the UI.
 Flip the target bonus toggle off to stay fully reward-agnostic.
 Edit `configs/tiny_spiking.yaml`, reload it straight from the UI, or adjust everything live in the browser panel.
 The web UI exposes single-step and auto-stepping controls, live topology visualisation (orange/blue edges encode positive/negative weight strength), per-synapse deltas, spike-rate heatmaps, and running evaluation metrics.

 #### Tiny spiking sweep